brevzin/cpp_proposals/3381_reflection_syntax/reflection-syntax.md

 * `^^e` — While a single caret isn't viable, two carets would have no ambiguity with blocks.
 It's twice as long as the status quo, but requiring an additional character wouldn't be the end of the world.
 Two characters is short enough.
 * `^[e]` — A different way to work around the block ambiguity is to throw more characters at it, in this case surrounding the operand with square brackets.
 On the one hand, this is more symmetric with splicing.
 On the other hand, it's a heavier syntax.
-* `${e}`{.op} — One way to work around the identifier issue with `$`{.op} presented in the previous section is to use additional tokens that cannot be in identifiers.
+* `${e}`{.op} or `$(e)`{.op} — One way to work around the identifier issue with `$`{.op} presented in the previous section is to use additional tokens that cannot be in identifiers.
 This would work fine for reflection, but doesn't have as nice a mirror for token sequences — would those use an extra set of braces?
+Additionally `$`{.op} seems more associated with interpolation than reflection in many languages, so simply seems like the opposite choice here.
 * `/\e`{.op} — If we can't have a small caret, can we have a big caret?
 This actually has the same issue as just `\e` because of the UCN issue.

 # Proposal